Jessicavazm/t3-revision-pt2/README.md

 - < /> this denotes a component.
 - JSX is a syntax extension that lets you write HTML-like code inside JavaScript.
 - JSX always needs to return one HTML component, usually a <div>.
+- In JSX Components, you should define the class using className='' instead of class='' for Styling purposes.
 - You need to use {} in order to write JS inside HTML elements.
 - NPX (Node Package Executor): Used to execute Node.js packages directly from the terminal without globally installing them.
 - Package Naming Rules: